Skip to content

 About This Calculator

-Our methodology: Based on the Melson Formula model as defined in the HI Guidelines (HRS § 576D-7).
-Updated for 2026.
+Methodology: Melson Formula model per HI Guidelines (HRS § 576D-7).